 5G interconnect: achieving end-to-end confidentiality and integrity

 The BroadForward SEPP enables operators to achieve end-to-end confidentiality and integrity between source and destination network for designated message elements.
-The 5G standards (e.g. 3GPP TS 23.501 and TS 23.502) stipulate that a SEPP is a mandatory function for MNO interconnect for roaming between standalone 5G cores.
+Unlike its 4G predecessor (DEA), the SEPP is defined as a mandatory function for MNO interconnect for roaming between standalone 5G cores which can be found in the 5G standards (e.g. 3GPP TS 23.501 and TS 23.502).

-- Encapsulation of HTTP/2 core signaling messages using JOSE protection for N32-f transmission.
+- Optional encapsulation of HTTP/2 core signaling messages using JOSE protection for N32-f transmission (PRINS)

-- Trusted intermediary IPX nodes to read and possibly modify specific IEs in the HTTP message, while completely protecting all sensitive information end to end
+- Trusted intermediary IPX nodes to read and possibly modify specific IEs in the HTTP message, while completely protecting sensitive information end-to-end when PRINS is applied.

-- The BroadForward SEPP is a 100% software solution by design
+The BroadForward SEPP is a 100% software solution by design including support for:

 - Flexible routing on any parameter (non-encrypted for IPX SEPP)